wp-plugins/site-creation-wizard/readme.txt

 == Changelog ==

+= 2.1 =

+* Fixed bug that prevented new users from registering.

 = 2.0 =
 * Fixed problem with link to signup page (I hope).
 * Updated User Interface